devdogfish/etpzp-sms/README.md

   - Create a separate thread to get the delivery status while loading everything else

-- Add a alert warning dialog, if the user selects a date and it is in the past, when he clicks send.
-This should ask the user if he wants to continue, and if he does, the message will be sent now
 - There is a bug on the scheduled page where you can't delete a message immediately (you have to press and reload the page and click the delete again.).
 I discovered something else, when you hit close and select the message again you can delete it without refresh